What Beth Comstock knows about thought leadership (that you don’t).

 One of the foremost business thought leaders recently made a startling, if implicit, declaration about thought leadership: it’s over.
 Or, at least, it’s no longer enough.

 That is my takeaway from Beth Comstock’s March, 2017 introduction of the “Future in Five,” a new series of five minutes videos in which, in spite of her A-list business star status, she is neither presenter nor subject, but, rather, interviewer.
 And, to my mind, hers could not be a more brilliant or timely move.

 After all, executives are lining up the live-long day for a shot at basking in thought-leader light, only to find that their prospects are increasingly dim.
 Just consider the “Content Shock-ed” internet, where most will hope to distribute their insights.
-There are some 2.13 million new blog posts every day, and that’s just via WordPress, which accounts for “only” 27 percent of blogs.
+There are some 2.3 million new blog posts every day, and that’s just via WordPress, which is the CMS (Content Management System) for “only” 32 percent of the internet.
 Add to that the countless videos, podcasts, traditional media articles, conference presentations— it’s easy to see how even the best and brightest thinkers might get lost trying to push their insights to the front of this crowd, no matter how well targeted the message and distribution strategy.